Ants have adapted to the situations to tackle environmental threats and coordinate with each other by moving in a straight line.

 However, the probability of winning the fight increases when there is a synchronicity in their behavior that makes them able to give a better response to the prey’s defense actions.

 The ant community does not let their injured fellow alone and take care of them until complete recovery.
 This is because they can sense the chemical signal for almost 10.7 to 19.3 feet distance.

-The injured insect signals to their colony members if it is present in its territory within a range of the scent.
+The injured insect signals to its colony members if it is present in its territory within range of the scent.
 This signal to the colony helps them know that their fellow needs help.

 Many begin to form a long row and reach an injured one by following the scent.
 Then, they can lift it and bring it to their nest to take care of it.

 They begin to lick their wounds as their saliva has antimicrobial properties that can aid healing and protect from infections.
 They also carry dead ants.

 Changing the colony location

 Many ant colonies move from one location to another when their nest has been destroyed by intruders, which can be humans and animals.